jumpkick-studios/Is/README.md

 A better way to write JavaScript conditional statements and still have pretty code.

 This library was inspired by the Maybe Monad pattern and libraries like Jasmine.js and JQuery.
-It allows you to to write conditional statements without nested if statements or null checking.
+It allows you to write conditional statements without nested if statements or null checking.

 ###Installation